sbechara/introduction_to_engineering/Chapter14/Chapter_14.md

 \\[ \frac{26 \; words/message}{216 \; words/minute}=0.12 \; minutes/message * (60 \;sec/min)= 7.22 \;sec \\]

-So if Facebook hired the *fastest typist in the world*, and locked them in a room and had them type that message to everyone in the world it would take them 544 days to write a short message to every person who had a birthday everyday.
+So if Facebook hired the *fastest typist in the world*, and locked them in a room and had them type that message to everyone in the world it would take them 544 days to write a short message to every person who had a birthday every day.

 \\[ {7.22 \; sec/message} * {6,520,547 \; messages}={47,078,349 \; seconds}*{(1 \; hour/ 3600 \; seconds)} = {13,077 \; hours} * {(1 \; day/24 \; hours)} = 544 \; days \\]

 Clearly, this isn't how Facebook does it.
-Not only is it extremely tedious, it is impossible.
+Not only is it extremely tedious, but it is also impossible.
 What they probably do, is have a single automated message and then loop through their database and send everybody that message who is having a birthday.

 Whenever you run into a task that sounds tedious, it is likely a candidate for a computer!
 And you will probably need loops!
 So let's learn about them.